About Regeneration

 Learn how to grow, use, store, and market diverse, nutritious plants.
 Crop diversity allows farmers to grow plants to fit particular environmental and weather conditions.
 Selecting species that grow to different heights and have different root systems and nutrient needs, for example, can help farmers be proactive in responding to changing conditions.

 • Perennial vegetables can produce a crop when annuals cannot, including edible leaves, and grow in a broader range of conditions, such as desert, aquatic, and shade-dominated environments.
-More than a third of perennial vegetables are woody species and are well suited to grow on marginal land or depleted soils.
+More than a third of perennial vegetables are woody species and are well suited to grow on marginal land or depleted soils (see Perennial Crops Nexus).

 • Crop Trust preserves diverse crop varieties while studying their genetic makeup and keeping records about their cultural heritage.
 Here is a story about a partnership between Crop Trust and the government of Norway to improve crop resilience and food security around the world, building on the success of the Crop Wild Relatives Project.